myhomeiot/esphome-components/README.md

 # `ESPHome` components

 A collection of my ESPHome components.

 Please ⭐️ this repo if you find it useful.

+**If you have questions or problems with this components you can check [this](https://community.home-assistant.io/t/esphome-ble-gateway-and-other-ble-components) thread.**

 To use this repository you should confugure it inside your yaml-configuration:
 ```yaml